-WP C - Targeted beam modulation and beam shaping: After finding the forward solution, meaning the evolution of shape during transport via the start-to-end simulation in WP A, WP C aims at solving the inverse problem.
-This includes determining and shaping the initial distribution to obtain a desired shape on target.
-To this end, WP C will explore possibilities and define the physical limitations of accelerator-based pulse shaping and modulation by comparing different methods, e.g. a spatial light modulator on the electron-gun laser, and conducting measurements with the diagnostics selected in WP B. Furthermore, WP C will examine possible methods and algorithms to solve the mentioned inverse problem, with the optimal method likely depending on the algorithm chosen for the start-to-end simulation.
-Several possible methods can be imagined, from systematic maps of final to initial distributions resulting in a type of catalog, over analytical or numerical inversions of the transport matrix in form of covariance matrices, up to employing machine learning algorithms.
-After this connection between final and initial distribution is established, it will be combined with the tested beam shaping methods, enabling the generation of an initial particle distribution which, for example, preemptively compensates for the deformation during propagation to the target as well as the possible generation of (within certain limits) user-definable final particle distributions on target.
+WP C - Targeted beam modulation and beam shaping:

+After finding the forward solution, meaning the evolution of shape during transport via the start-to-end simulation in WP A, WP C aims at solving the inverse problem.
+This includes determining the require initial distribution based on the desired shape on target as well as attempting to shape the initial beam distribution accordingly.
+To this end, WP C will explore possibilities and define the physical limitations of accelerator-based pulse shaping and modulation by comparing different methods, e.g. a spatial light modulator on the electron-gun laser and conducting measurements with the diagnostics selected in WP B. Furthermore, WP C will examine possible methods and algorithms to solve the inverse problem to calculate based on a desired final distributions the required initial particle distribution, with the optimal method likely depending on the algorithm chosen for the start-to-end simulation.
+Several possible methods can be imagined, ranging from systematically mapping final distributions for a wide variety of initial distributions resulting in a type of catalog, over the analytical or numerical inversion of a transport matrix described in form of covariance matrices, up to employing machine learning algorithms.
+After this connection between the final and the initial distribution is established, it will be combined with the tested beam shaping methods, enabling the generation of a initial particle distribution which, for example, preemptively compensates for the deformation during propagation from generation to target as well as the possible generation of (within certain parameter limits) user-definable final particle distributions on target.
 The capability of this method will be experimentally tested and the limits in the achievable distributions on target will be explored.

-The outcome of WP C will provide a deep insight into the possibilities of predicting as well as generating and controling custom, temporally and spatially modulated particle distributions in linear accelerators alongside the main goal of contributing towards the advancement of advanced radiotherapy methods.
+The outcome of WP C will in general provide a deep insight into the possibilities of predicting as well as generating and controling custom, temporally and spatially modulated particle distributions in linear accelerators alongside the main goal of contributing towards the advancement of advanced radiotherapy methods such as FLASH RT and Microbeam RT.